-Investments available for sale are those non-derivative financial assets that are designated as available for sale or are not classified as investment at fair value through the consolidated statement of income; investments held to maturity; or loans and advances.
-After initial recognition, investments available for sale are measured at fair value with gains and losses being recognized as a separate component of equity, until the investment is derecognized or until the investment is determined to be impaired at which time the cumulative gain or losses previously reported in equity is recognized in the consolidated statement of income.
-Investments whose fair value cannot be reliably measured are carried at cost less impairment losses, if any.
+Investments carried at fair value through other comprehensive income are those non-derivative financial assets that are designated as fair value through other comprehensive income or are not classified as investment at fair value through the profit and loss or loans and advances.
+After initial recognition, investments carried at fair value through other comprehensive income are measured at fair value with gains and losses being recognized as a separate component of equity, until the investment is derecognized at which time the cumulative gain or losses previously reported in equity is recognized in the consolidated statement of other comprehensive income.